wso2-attic/choreo-cli/spec/README.md

 $chor plan dryrun <plan_name>
 ```

->Once you create a the devops should be able to do a dryrun of this
+>Once you create a plan, the devops  team should be able to do a dryrun of this

 ## Developer creating an app and deploying it remotely (in Choreo or in aws/gcp/azure..)